 Most companies will start by asking the sales team who’s been involved in past opportunities or analyzing their Sales Operations Platform for who’s attached to the recent closed won opportunities that look like your ABM target accounts.
 Usually this is done manually, as often the contacts aren’t attached to the opportunities in the Sales Operations Platform and a bit of Q&A is needed to find out who was really involved.

 With those people identified, someone will need to look at the roles and titles across those opportunities to see if inferences can be made.
 For example, you might determine that at a minimum you need someone in IT at director or above, someone in Marketing at VP or above, and a C-level executive from any department in order to successfully close an opportunity.
 Then you’ll need to examine the key account marketing target accounts that have been selected and see if you’ve got those people in your database for each of those roles and levels.

 Once you’ve completed the white space analysis for those accounts, you know who you’re missing in the database and can determine how to acquire them, whether that’s via personal introductions, marketing campaigns, or a combination of the two.
 You’ll also need their titles, emails, mailing addresses, and other pertinent information in order to properly target them with your ABM campaigns.

 Launching your campaigns

-With a completed matrix of roles and levels for each of your ABM accounts you’ll be far more effective in launching campaigns that have the desired goal: to get the attention of those key accounts, create opportunities, and close deals.
+With a completed matrix of roles and levels for each of your account-based marketing (ABM) strategies and accounts, you’ll be far more effective in launching campaigns that have the desired goal: to get the attention of those key accounts, create opportunities, and close deals.

 Sounds like too much to do manually?
 You can automate all this using Openprise.
 Read the ABM datasheet.